technomancy/bussard/readme.md

 <img src="http://p.hagelb.org/bussard-edit.png" alt="edit screenshot" />

-Planned features:

-* many more missions and characters
-* many more ship upgrades
-* tutorials for writing ship code (autopilot, price tracking, auto-mining)
-* exploits to break into accounts you don't own
-* stations that use different OSes
-* abandoned colonies and artifacts

 During development it may be expedient to run `ship.cheat.comm_range = 9999999` in order to make testing login interaction easier.

 ## FAQ

 **Q:** How do I change the controls?
-**A:** Use `ctrl-enter` to open the config in the editor.
-Find the key binding you want to change for the mode in question ("flight", "console", or "edit"), and change the second argument to `define_key` to the keycode you want to use.
+**A:** Press `alt-o` then type "src.config" to open the main config file.
+The keys here are mostly for flight mode.
+At the bottom you can see where it loads other modes in files like "src.edit" or "src.mail".
+Open these files if you want to change keys for those modes.
+Find the key binding you want to change, and change the second argument to `define_key` to the keycode you want to use.
 For a complete list of keycodes, run `man("keycodes")`.
-Once you've made the changes, hit `esc` and then `ctrl-r` to load them.
+Once you've made the changes, hit `esc` to go back to flight mode, and then press `ctrl-r` to load them.

 **Q:** What can I do to improve the frame rate?
 **A:** The biggest performance drag is calculating trajectories.
-Reduce the calculations with `ship.trajectory = 128` and you should notice a dramatic speed boost.
+Reduce the calculations with `ship.trajectory = 32` and you should notice a dramatic speed boost.
 If you drop the trajectory length, you may want to boost the `ship.trajectory_step_size` to compensate.

 **Q:** How do you match orbit with the station?
 **A:** Remember that newtonian motion means your controls affect your velocity rather than directly controlling your motion.
 Don't accelerate towards the station; instead accelerate so your trajectories line up.
 The stripes on your ship's trajectory and the station's trajectory represent equal amounts of time, if your trajectories cross at the same stripe it means you will be in the same place at the same time.